stripe/pg-schema-diff/README.md

 * The use of postgres native operations for zero-downtime migrations wherever possible:
   * Concurrent index builds
   * Online index replacement: If some index is changed, the new version will be built before the old version is dropped, preventing a window where no index is backing queries
+  * Online check constraint builds: Check constraints are added as `INVALID` before being validated, eliminating the need for a long access-exclusive lock on the table
   * Prioritized index builds: Building new indexes is always prioritized over deleting old indexes
 * A comprehensive set of features to ensure the safety of planned migrations:
   * Operators warned of dangerous operations.
   * Migration plans are validated first against a temporary database exactly as they would be performed against the real database.
+* Strong support of partitions
 # Install
 ## CLI
 ```bash